Our People

-We are an interdisciplinary team of experts committed to climate action in Aotearoa.
+We're an interdisciplinary team of experts committed to climate action in Aotearoa New Zealand.

 Ms Lisa Tumahai, Deputy Chairperson